olback/gnome-twitch-2/README.md

 Inspired by [vinszent/gnome-twitch](https://github.com/vinszent/gnome-twitch).

 ## Why?
 Pretty simple.
-The original is no longer maintained and uses the deprecated Twitch API.
+The original is no longer maintained and it uses the deprecated Twitch API.